-- Lock in retest dates – do this when you are formulating your plan.
-Choose a date in 1, 2 or 3 months time – any later than 3 months and the correlation between actions in progress can be blurred by other influences.
+- Lock in retest survey dates – do this when you are formulating your plan.
+Choose a date in 1, 2 or 3 months time – any later than 3 months and the correlation between your actions and progress can be blurred by other influences.

 - If the action is a long-term implementation, don't necessarily wait for it to be completed before retesting.